rymanso/ml-take-home-test/README.md

 `http://localhost:5000?tweet=hello`

-Replace hello with any message you like to get a category out
+Replace "hello" with any message you like to get a category out

-Negative: 0
+Negative: 0,
-Positive: 1
+Positive: 1,
-Neutral: 2
+Neutral: 2,
-Unknown: 3
+Unknown: 3,